-#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgements
+#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgments

 History

-#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgements
+#ThanksForTyping Spotlights Unnamed Women In Literary Acknowledgments

 They're called "my wife," and it seems they've done it all: typed, transcribed and even researched for their scholar husbands.